nibreh/yellow-plugin-inline-attachment/README.md

-# Inline Attachment - Drag and Drop Image Upload
+# Inline Attachment

+Drag and Drop Image Upload.
 Plugin for Yellow CMS to easily embed images in a textarea.

 This plugin use [Inline Attachment by Rovak](http://git.razko.nl/InlineAttachment/)